Legitimacy & Law in the Scottish Rite

 Conclusion

 Numerous organizations have emerged claiming Masonic authority without regularity by any of the established and mutually acknowledged Supreme Councils.
-According to the Grand Constitutions of 1786 and the 2022 Statement of Unity, such claims have no standing within the formal Scottish Rite framework.
+According to the Grand Constitutions of 1786, World Conference of Supreme Councils and the 2022 Statement of Unity, such claims have no standing within the formal Scottish Rite framework.

-The Statement of Unity from 2022 is an affirmation of the sacred trust that enrolls recognized Supreme Councils based on legal authority, mutual recognition, and an abiding profession of Masonic principles.
+The Statement of Unity from 2022 and acceptance into the World Conference of Supreme Councils is an affirmation of the sacred trust that enrolls recognized Supreme Councils based on legal authority, mutual recognition, and an abiding profession of Masonic principles.
 It is built on the Grand Constitutions of 1786 and the enduring articles of the United Supreme Councils to close the door on irregularity and throw open widely the gates of unity.

 In a time of disinformation, disunity, and dubious claims against the integrity of the Craft, this agreement reminds us of continuity and clarity.
 It employs legal precedent and moral authority, rooted in centuries of law and light, to construct a refashioned fraternity, one that holds the past accountable, the present affirmed, and the future secured.
 It is more than a promise; it is a covenant, a binding assertion that connects the Scottish Rite, not just by geography, but by principle, practice, and purpose.